-The city of Cambridge, a global hub for research and healthcare innovation, is to host Cambridge BioTech Week from 24-28 June 2019.
-The week will feature a series of events dedicated to celebrating, showcasing and accelerating the biotechnology and health technology work taking place in and around Cambridge.
+The city of Cambridge, a global hub for research and healthcare innovation, hosted Cambridge BioTech Week from 24-28 June 2019.
+The week featured a series of events dedicated to celebrating, showcasing and accelerating the biotechnology and health technology work taking place in and around Cambridge.

-Dr Marek Tyl, CEO of the Innovation Forum, which organises the Health Horizons – Future Healthcare Forum, says:
+Dr Marek Tyl, CEO of the Innovation Forum, which organised the Health Horizons – Future Healthcare Forum, said:

-“I am delighted that the Innovation Forum is part of this bigger initiative in Cambridge to bring this exciting festival of events showcasing the strengths of the Cambridge cluster and the UK as a whole in biotechnology and healthcare.”
+“I am delighted that the Innovation Forum played a key part in this bigger initiative in Cambridge to bring an exciting festival of events showcasing the strengths of the Cambridge cluster and the UK as a whole in biotechnology and healthcare.”

 Health Horizons, organised by the Innovation Forum aims to analyse the gaps, challenges and unmet needs of the current global healthcare ecosystem.
-Speakers and delegates will be looking to define goals for the biopharma and healthcare industry, connecting investment capital with biotech start-ups and identifying strategies, policy and technological solutions that will improve healthcare in the future.
+Speakers and delegates discussed key topics such as novel therapeutic approaches, digital health, longevity, CNS and nano-technology, all with the aim of defining goals for the biopharma and healthcare industry, connecting investment capital with biotech start-ups and identifying strategies, policy and technological solutions that will improve healthcare in the future.

-Pfizer, the leading global pharmaceutical company is the headline partner of the Health Horizons conference and participating in the BioTech Week.
-Rory O’Connor, MD, Senior Vice President, Chief Medical Officer, Internal Medicine at Pfizer says:
+Pfizer, the leading global pharmaceutical company was the headline partner of the Health Horizons conference and participating in the BioTech Week.
+Rory O’Connor, MD, Senior Vice President, Chief Medical Officer, Internal Medicine at Pfizer said:

 “It is critical to bring together interdisciplinary leaders in the healthcare space.
 Fostering dialogue and collaboration between physicians, patients, academics and industry leaders helps drive medical innovations that can ultimately improve patient care.”

-Visitors can expect a range of biotech and business-related events during Biotech Week, including seminars, networking and partnering sessions, dinners and cocktail receptions.
-A highlight of the week will be the Biotech Showcase, hosted by One Nucleus, that will bring together the most innovative biotech companies in the Cambridge cluster under one roof to give visitors a taste of their work.
+Visitors participated in a range of biotech and business-related events during Biotech Week, including seminars, networking and partnering sessions, dinners and cocktail receptions.
+A highlight of the week was the Biotech Showcase, hosted by One Nucleus, that brought together the most innovative biotech companies in the Cambridge cluster under one roof giving visitors a taste of their work.